Classification of finite simple groups

-Gorenstein (d.1992), Lyons, and Solomon are gradually publishing a simplified and revised version of the proof.
+Daniel Gorenstein (1923–1992), Richard Lyons, and Ronald Solomon are gradually publishing a simplified and revised version of the proof.

 Statement of the classification theorem

 The classification theorem has applications in many branches of mathematics, as questions about the structure of finite groups (and their action on other mathematical objects) can sometimes be reduced to questions about finite simple groups.
 Thanks to the classification theorem, such questions can sometimes be answered by checking each family of simple groups and each sporadic group.

 Daniel Gorenstein announced in 1983 that the finite simple groups had all been classified, but this was premature as he had been misinformed about the proof of the classification of quasithin groups.
 The completed proof of the classification was announced by Aschbacher (2004) after Aschbacher and Smith published a 1221-page proof for the missing quasithin case.